H&M rolls out Billie Eilish-inspired sustainable clothing line

 Continue Reading Below

-On Thursday, the popstar’s iconic oversized, edgy style officially made its way into the house of the Swedish low-cost fashion brand which promises the clothes are made from sustainable materials like organic cotton, which doesn't include the line's accessories.
+On Thursday, the popstar’s iconic oversized, edgy style officially made its way into the house of the Swedish fashion brand which promises the clothes are made from sustainable materials like organic cotton, which doesn't include the line's accessories.

 “Billie Eilish is obviously an inspiring artist but also someone a lot of people around the world admire for her personal style and empowering way of expressing her values," says Emily Bjorkheim, H&M’s head of design divided.
 "We want to enable her fans to step into her world and feel empowered to freely express their style as well."

-The star, who drew pause at 13 years old when her song, "Ocean Eyes," went viral on SoundCloud, and has garnered tens of millions of Spotify plays since, has long been an advocate for spreading climate awareness, according to Billboard.
+The star drew pause at 13 years old when her song, "Ocean Eyes," went viral on SoundCloud, according to Billboard.
+The song has since garnered tens of millions of Spotify plays, and she has long been an advocate for spreading climate awareness.
 The Los Angeles-born artist, who is now globally recognized at 18 years old, even announced she would be going green for her 2020 tour.

 BILLIE EILISH CLOSE TO BIG PAYDAY FOR APPLE TV+ DOCUMENTARY